A street collection licence covers a collection of money or sale of articles for the benefit of charitable purposes, on the streets of Cambridge.

 If other charities have already booked on the days you wanted an alternative will be offered.
 The city is divided into east and west, so up to two charities can collect at any one time.
 This map [PDF, 3MB] shows how the city centre is divided in to east and west.

-Please note that we allow direct debit collections on Tuesdays and Thursdays in designated pitches but the Institute of Fundraising organises the calendar of collections and should be contacted if you require more information.
+We allow direct debit collections on Tuesdays and Thursdays in designated pitches.
+The Institute of Fundraising organises the calendar of collections – contact them to find out more.

-To check for availability or to see who's collecting in the city, please refer to our calendar.
+To check for availability or to see who's collecting in the city, refer to our calendar.

 Please remember to: